AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ![](assets/comment-for-learner.png)

+*Add comments for learners*

 ## Search for enrolled users {#searchforusers}

 Search for enrolled users on the Learning Object's Learner section using type-ahead search.
 Using type-ahead search, you can progressively search for enrolled users using name, email id, and uuid.

 ![](assets/typeahead.gif)

+*Walkthrough of searching for enrolled users*

 This type of search is also sometimes known as auto-complete, incremental search, search-as-you-type, inline search, or instant search.